 All in all, Bacillus coagulans helps to promote a favourable gut flora by improving the diversity, composition and metabolic function of the microbiota.
 Clinical studies have shown that the Bacillus coagulans IS-2 strain is effective in the treatment of irritable bowel syndrome (IBS) in both children and adults, constipation, functional abdominal pain in children and bacterial vaginosis in women receiving adjunctive antibiotic therapy.

 Flora-Matrix IBS provides 2 billion CFU’s per capsule of the resilient spore-forming bacterium strain, Bacillus coagulans IS-2.
-Flora-Matrix IBS is designed to support bowel regularity, manage symptoms of irritable bowel syndrome, promote a favorable gut flora and promote a favorable vaginal flora in women.
+Flora-Matrix IBS is designed to support bowel regularity, manage symptoms of irritable bowel syndrome, promote a favourable gut flora and promote a favourable vaginal flora in women.
 Available in blister pack boxes containing 60 vegetable capsules per box.
 Flora-Matrix IBS is shelf-stable and free of gluten, soy and dairy.

 Flora-Matrix IBS belongs to the family of Flora-Matrix probiotics, each containing specialized strains for targeted results.
 Each Flora-Matrix probiotic contains unique strains with distinct activity and health benefits.
 These strains are individually selected and they are well-studied at validated dosages, ensuring focused clinical results without the need for excessive colony-forming units.